frank-taylor-pcg/Configuration/Readme.md

 // Loses some precision, so it won't be exact.
 Is accurate to at least the 1/100ths of a second DateTime

+// This didn't serialize and as a result, stored nothing enum
 ```

 ## Things that are not currently supported by Xml implementation